 The last couple decades have led to this myth that you need to go to the store and purchase prepackaged baby food once your infant is weened.
 This is just not true; you can easily make great baby food that your baby will love at home, one that is healthier too.

 As a general rule of thumb, all you need to do to make good baby food is use whole and organic foods that are easy to eat.
-If you want to try some interesting new recipes for your baby, and are tired of making the usual idli, and daliya, here are a few baby food recipes to get you started right away –
+If you want to try some interesting new recipes for your baby, and are tired of looking at the same the usual idli, and daliya in your casserole, here are a few baby food recipes to get you started right away –

 1. Banana puree